Yudaganawa and Chulangani Viharaya (යුදගනාව ස්තූපය)

 4. Lahugala Kota Vehera

-But according to the Dr. W.H.
-Wijepala, Director-General of Archaeology, the recent excavations have proved that this was a not a Kota Vehera but a complete stupa at one time.
+According to Dr. W.H.
+Wijepala, Director-General of Archaeology, the recent excavations have proved that this was not a Kota Vehera but a complete stupa at one time.
 This stupa is also known as “Kinkini Stupa” among the locals.

 Also See